BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Are project teams audited for the use of secure architecture components?

 ##### RESULTS
-* Customized application development platforms that provide builtin security protections
+* Customized application development platforms that provide built-in security protections
 * Organization-wide expectations for proactive security effort in development
 * Stakeholders better able to make tradeoff decisions based on business need for secure design